emmapinegar/emmapinegar.github.io/index.md

 ## Emma Pinegar

-I'm a second year PhD student studying Mechanical Engineering at the University of Utah.
-I earned my BS in Computer Science also from the University of Utah in Fall 2021.
+I'm a third year PhD student studying Robotics at the University of Utah.
+I earned my MS in Mechanical Engineering in Spring 2024 and BS in Computer Science in Fall 2021, both from the University of Utah.
+I love robots and can be a bit of a visualization nerd but I'm proud of it.
+Outside of my academic pursuits, I enjoy biking (mostly road and gravel), swimming (mostly in pools, I got attacked by a swan when I was swimming in Lake Lucerne), baking, puzzling, mending and making clothes, going for walks and hikes, petting every dog I can, being a silly goose, and reading (or listening to) a good book.
+I have lots of other hobbies I want to try more like kayaking, sailing, bikepacking, and knitting.

 ## Experience
-I am currently a teaching assistant for graduate level AI, and have previously TA'd the Introduction to Robotics course at the University of Utah.
-I am advised by Professors Alan Kuntz and Jake Abbott working on a new kind of steerable needle.
+I am currently a graduate research assistant working on motion planning for magnetically steerable needles and untethered magnetic screws.
+I have previously TA'd the graduate level AI course and Introduction to Robotics course (twice) at the University of Utah.
+I am advised by Professors Alan Kuntz and Jake Abbott working on my research in steerable needles and screws.
+I am also in charge of outreach for the Kuntz Lab, please contact me if you are interested in a lab tour.
 I am primarily focusing on robotics applications that help treat medical conditions or improve the quality of life of disabled persons.
 As an undergraduate I worked with Dr. Tucker Hermans researching 3D reconstruction methods that could be applied to several computer vision tasks.

 ## Projects
 I have worked on several projects recently, the most notable being: